Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-11/_posts/2017-01-15-logical-operators.md

     }
 ```

 Why did it grow forever?
-Now that we inserted an OR, the x variable for example will change if it's greater than 200 or less than or equal to 300.
-Once this condition is met, then it will grow forever.
-This happens for the other two variables, y and diameter too.
+Now that we inserted an OR, the x variable, for example, will change if it's higher than 200 or less than or equal to 300.
+After meeting this condition, then variables grow forever.
+These changes happen for the other two variables, y, and diameter too.

-How do we make it so that all three if and else if's are evaluated to true at some point?
+What needs to change so that all three if and else if's evaluate to true at some point?

 ```js
     var x = 50;